umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/index.md

 ## [(Obsolete)Related Links](Related-Links.md)
 `Alias: Umbraco.RelatedLinks`

-Made obsolete with the release of Umbraco v7.6 the related links editor allows an editor to easily add an array of links.
+Made obsolete with the release of Umbraco v7.6.
+Related Links editor allows an editor to easily add an array of links.
 These can either be internal Umbraco pages or external URLs.

 ## [Related Links](Related-Links2.md)
 `Alias: Umbraco.RelatedLinks2`